-Seismically, the West Gulf Coastal Plain is one of the less active regions in North America (Figure 2-35) as detailed by the seismic hazard map from the USGS.
-This area of Arkansas and adjacent states have a rating of V (moderate risk) for seismicity as determined via the United States Geological Survey (USGS).
+Seismically, the West Gulf Coastal Plain is one of the less active regions in North America (Figure 2-35) as detailed by the seismic hazard map from the USGS as of 2023.
+This area of Arkansas and adjacent states have a Green Rating (lower risk) for natural seismicity, with a less than 25% chance of a damaging earthquake occurring.
 Natural seismicity in the West Gulf Coastal Plain is primarily from the movement along normal faults which extend to the basement.
 This faulting is a result of continental rifting with down to the basin extension during the opening of the Gulf of Mexico; in combination with extreme sediment loading creating down warping of previous sediments.
 Both extension and sediment loading remained active through the deposition of Tertiary sediments in the region.
 Structural features such as zones of grabens, and growth faults although capable of storing and releasing seismic energy, are weak and ineffective in generating intense ground motion.